HIPAA Expert Witness

-- Forth, has the expert advised a litigation team regarding applicability HIPAA Privacy and HIPAA Security Rule and Meaningful Use Information Safeguards including Administrative Safeguards, Physical Safeguards, Technical Safeguards, Policies, and Procedures.
+- Forth, has the expert advised a litigation team regarding the applicability of HIPAA Privacy and HIPAA Security Rule and the Meaningful Use of Information Safeguards including Administrative Safeguards, Physical Safeguards, Technical Safeguards, Policies, and Procedures?

 - Finally, has the expert worked in white-collar crime cases and HIPAA privacy and security

 Find an Expert with Educational Credentials and Certifications

-- HIPAA Expert witnesses must stay current in trends, continually educating themselves on developments in technology, health data, and regulations.
+- HIPAA Expert witnesses must stay current with trends, continually educating themselves on developments in technology, health data, and regulations.
 Michael Arrigo’s knowledge, training, education, and experience include:

 - USC Business School,

 - In addition, studies Stanford Medical School in Biomedical Informatics which is the discipline of understanding how to transform raw medical data into knowledge for making better decisions.

 - Certified in HIPAA

-- Expert for U.S. Department of Justice in a case involving Electronic Health Records, the ARRA HITECH Act, and the False Claims Act
+- Expert for the U.S. Department of Justice in a case involving Electronic Health Records, the ARRA HITECH Act, and the False Claims Act

 - Experience as an expert in HIPAA with healthcare providers, health plans, healthcare IT companies, HIPAA Expert witness experience with payor provider disputes overuse of medical records for medical billing and coding